hartm0120/Cyber-Security-Bootcamp-Project-1---VN-with-ELK-STACK/README.md

   become: true
   tasks:

-- Run the playbook by running the command ansible-playbook [playbook-file-name].yml, and navigate to http://52.243.75.234:5601/app/kibanna to check that the installation worked as expected.
-Please refer to the ansible for all playbook and config files for more detail.
+- Run the playbook by running the command ansible-playbook [playbook-file-name].yml.
+To confirm the ELK playbook installed as expected run the command sudo docker ps, and navigate to http://52.243.75.234:5601/app/kibanna to check that the installation is working as expected.
+Please refer to the ansible folder for all playbook and config files for more detail.